php-fig/fig-standards/proposed/http-message.md

      *
      * @param string $header Header name
      * @param string|string[] $value Header value(s).
-     *
      * @return void
-     */
-    public function setHeader($header, $value);
+     * @throws \InvalidArgumentException for invalid header names or values */ public function setHeader($header, $value);

     /**
-     * Appends a header value for the specified, case-insensitive, header name.
+     * Appends a header value for the specified header.
      *
-     * The header name is case-insensitive.
-The header values MUST be a string
-     * or an array of strings.
-     *
      * Existing values for the specified header will be maintained.
 The new
      * value(s) will be appended to the existing list.
      *
      * @param string $header Header name to add
      * @param string|string[] $value Header value(s).
-     *
      * @return void
-     */
-    public function addHeader($header, $value);
+     * @throws \InvalidArgumentException for invalid header names or values */ public function addHeader($header, $value);